octagonal/AnthonyMadhvani_Bachelorproef/paper/030_tools_testing_libraries.md

 ### The Performance Profiling Tools

+Google's profiling tools are spread out over several ackages and inside the Developer Options menu on a phone itself.

 #### GPU and Memory Performance

 #### Layout Hierarchy Inspection

+Every added level of GUI abstraction comes attached with added overhead.
+This can mean anything from choppy animations to an view taking an unacceptably long time to load.

+While it might be possible to make a somewhat accurate mental visualization of a view's hierarchy, specialty tools are needed if any kind of accurate profiling is required.
+This is what the Hierarchy Viewer provides.

+The Hierarchy Viewer is divided into three main parts:

+* A device list, which makes it possible to select the device that needs to be inspected.
+* A console which provides device information.
+* The layout and tree views, which respectively visualize the view's hierarchy and its layout in the shape of a wireframe.

 #### Testing Battery Usage

+How much battery life an application consumes should be one of the most important concerns of any mobile developer.
+Not only will consumers be more likely to use an application if they don't notice any considerable decrease in battery life by using it: battery life can also give clues into how many resources every single component of an application needs.

+This is tied into several other profiling tools such as the Hierarchy Viewer and the Memory Tracers, since more resources means less battery life.

 ### Bandwidth Efficiency Testing